The Future of the National Flood Insurance Program

 Today, the NFIP owes the U.S. Treasury roughly $20 billion, even after Congress forgave $16 billion of its debt in 2017.
 Critics argue that the program needs structural reforms to remain viable, but reaching a consensus has proven difficult.

-The Risks and Pitfalls of an NFIP Lapse
+The Consequences of an NFIP Lapse

 This isn’t the first time Congress has flirted with letting the NFIP lapse.
 In fact, it’s happened several times over the past couple of decades.
 The most notable example came in 2010 when the NFIP lapsed four times over the course of a few months.
 Some lapses lasted only a few days, but others stretched longer, causing noticeable disruption in the real estate market.